 Currently, the Motor Vehicle Safety Act prohibits new car dealers from selling recalled vehicles without first fixing the safety defects, but it does not hold used-car dealers to the same standard.
 In a June 24 letter to the FTC, Sen. Charles E. Schumer said if the FTC does not act to prevent used car dealers from selling defective vehicles, he will take legislative action to address this issue.

 As the Senator said, “used cars with a safety recall shouldn’t roll one inch off the lot.”

 If you’re shopping for a used car or truck, check the Vehicle Identification Number (VIN) of any used vehicle you are considering BEFORE you agree to anything.
 Look on the manufacturer’s website or call a local dealer and provide them with the VIN.
 They can give you recall information that could save your life.

-If a defective vehicle has caused an injury or death in your family, call the South Carolina personal injury lawyers at the Louthian Law Firm – (803) 454-1200.
+If a defective vehicle has caused an injury or death in your family, call an experienced car accident attorney at the Louthian Law Firm – (803) 454-1200.
 We’ve been securing justice for hardworking people and families since 1959, and we don’t believe any merchant should play Russian Roulette with your loved ones’ lives.